msztylko/project-Euler/README.md

 [ ] Code optimization - for every problem that runs longer than 5 seconds in brute force solution add optimized solution.
 Collect methods used for optimization and write them down.

-[ ] Change project structure - different naming scheme + move problem description to README and explain maths behind it wherever brute force solution is not sufficient
+[ ] Change project structure - different naming scheme + move problem description to README and explain maths behind it wherever brute force solution is not sufficient.